 The Position Changes report shows the most recent changes in a competitor’s keyword portfolio.
 It can be broken down into four reports: New, Lost, Improved, or Declined keywords.
 Each report will have a bar graph display showing the trend and a table with details on the keywords gained, lost, improved and declined a domain’s position.

-In the graph, you can click on any of the red or blue bars and it will turn to green.
+In the graph, you can click on any of the orange or blue bars and it will be highlighted in grey.
 Once it does this, it will repopulate the table below to show the keywords won or lost on that specific date.

 This is an easy way to spot your competitor’s current weak spots or recent campaigns.
 If they’re losing positions, maybe their content is outdated and represents an opportunity for you to take some of this traffic away from them.

 The “New” report shows keywords that are now ranking within the top 100 organic results for a domain based on the chosen time period.
 So if the report is set to one month, it will show the new keywords that the domain is ranking for that it didn’t have a month ago.

 The "Improved" report will show keywords that the domain is still ranking within the top 100 positions for, but has moved up in ranking since their previous position.
 New and Improved keywords both represent positive SEO.